 Bodhisattva Ideal – In one sense all are potential Buddhas.
 It should be noted that Buddhists do not believe that there lies dormant in all a Divine spark that needs development for they deny the existence of a God-Creator, but they are aware of the innate possibilities and the creative power of man.

 Buddhism and Worship – Do Buddhists pray?
-What do they do when they go to temple?
+What do they do when they go to the temple?
 What is the Buddhist attitude to prayer?
-1 shall attempt to answer these questions.
+I shall attempt to answer these questions.

 Buddhism for breakups – Breakups, separation pain and love afflictions are emotions, which will probably befall every person.
 Even though breakups may seem so terrible and agonizing, they will pass by.
-The suffering is felt by everyone in different ways, but in some cases the emotions can become so strong that normal life or the experience of everyday things can become impossible.
+Suffering is felt by everyone in different ways, but in some cases, the emotions can become so strong that normal life or the experience of everyday things can become impossible.

-Buddhism Practices : Buddhist funeral rites – All traditions of Buddhism practice cremation.
-However, in some Buddhist cultures burial is preferred if a child precede a living parent This is more of a cultural practice than one with any Buddhist meaning.
+Buddhism Practices: Buddhist funeral rites – All traditions of Buddhism practice cremation.
+However, in some Buddhist cultures burial is preferred if a child precedes a living parent This is more of a cultural practice than one with any Buddhist meaning.

 Buddhism in France – According to the Buddhist Union of France, some 770,000 people, three-quarters of whom are of Asian origin, claim to be Buddhists in France.